UDICatNCHU/KEM/README.md

 ## Manually Install

-* You can also install kem manually, and setup config listed below: `pip install kem`
+If you want to integrate `kem` into your own django project, use manually install.

-* If you want to integrate `kem` into your own django project, use manually install.
+* `pip install kem`

 ### Config
 Cause this is a django app